FOSSRIT/hfoss2025-blogs/_posts/contributions-1-blog-post.md

 ## How Did My Comm Arch Experience Help?

-Honestly, my communication architecture experience wasn’t directly helpful in picking this repository.
+Honestly, my Comm Arch experience wasn’t directly helpful in picking this repository.
 The ones we discussed in class required deeper familiarity with the software or the codebase.
 I ended up asking the TA for help and looking through class resources for support.

 ## Contribution.md?